On Being Paperless

 "Every year, Americans use more than 90 million short tons of paper and

 paperboard.
 That's an average of 700 pounds of paper products per

 person each year.
 Every year in America, more than 2 billion books,

 350 million magazines, and 24 billion newspapers are published."

-Deforestation is a major environmental issue, and paper
+Deforestation is a major environmental issue, and paper production is

-part of the solution.
+agriculture is part of the solution.

 "Paperless" means without paper.
 Alternatively, it means with less

 paper.
 There are many times in academic environments where paper is

 required, but many more where paper is optional.
 These guidelines are